arpe-io/pg_fasttransfer/README.md

 ## Prerequisites

-* Administrator privileges on Windows to copy files to the PostgreSQL installation directory.
+* Sudo/Administrator privileges on Linux/Windows to copy files to the PostgreSQL installation directory.
 * Your **FastTransfer tool binaries**.
 This extension requires the tool to be installed separately.

 ---